top of page

 In my experience, probate delays usually fall into a few predictable patterns.

-Property and valuations
+Property and Valuations

 Property is one of the biggest sources of delay.
 Valuations take time, sales take longer, and disagreements about value can stall progress.

-Incomplete or unclear information
+Incomplete or Unclear Information

 Missing bank details, unclear gifts, or uncertainty about debts often cause back-and-forth that slows everything down.

-Inheritance Tax complexity
+Inheritance Tax Complexity

 Even where no tax is ultimately payable, estates involving property, gifts, or trusts tend to face more scrutiny and longer processing times.

-Family dynamics
+Family Dynamics

 Disagreements between executors or beneficiaries can quietly slow things to a crawl, even without formal disputes.